-ID Opportunit y driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact stems from its reputation, especially as regards its position and engagement role in the dissemination of concepts related to the climate change issue, involving companies and consequently the market.
-BMF1 Changing consumer behaviour This opportunity arises from the influence of climate change impacts on the cultural transformation of citizens and society.
-This perspective is reaffirmed through surveys and by popular demand from those participating in the last three COP Meetings (COP-15, COP-16 and COP-17).
-Therefore, there are opportunities associated with certain aspects of the market through socially and environmentally responsible choices and attitudes of institutions.
-Increased demand for existing products/service s Unknown Direct About as likely as not Medium- high
+ID Opportunit y driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact BMF1 0 Reputation BM&FBOVESP A identifies that another opportunity related to climate change stems from its reputation, especially as regards its position and engagement role in the dissemination of concepts related to the climate change issue, involving companies and consequently the market.
+New products/busine ss services 1-5 years Direct About as likely as not Medium BMF1 Changing consumer behaviour This opportunity arises from the influence of climate change impacts on the cultural transformation of citizens and society.
+This perspective is reaffirmed through surveys and by popular demand from those participating in the last three COP Meetings (COP-15, COP-16, COP-17 and COP-18).
+Therefore, there are opportunities associated with certain aspects of the market Increased demand for existing products/service s Unknown Direct About as likely as not Medium- high